blt950/vPilot-Pushover/README.md

 ## Troubleshooting
 ### I don't receive any connected notification
 - Make sure you have placed the plugin in the correct folder, usually like this `C:\Users\<your username>\AppData\Local\vPilot\Plugins\vPilot-Pushover.dll` and `.ini` in the same folder.
+- Make sure you've configured both your Pushover user key and your Pushover API key and that they are each surrounded by quotation marks.
 - Your Windows might have blocked the `.dll` file.
 This is because the `.dll` is not [code-signed](https://en.wikipedia.org/wiki/Code_signing) as it's a hobby project and I don't have $200/yearly to purchase a verification.
 Before you unblock the file, check it with your antivirus or upload it to [VirusTotal](https://www.virustotal.com/gui/home/upload).
 If you're comfortable to proceed, right click on the `vPilot-Pushover.dll`, open Properties, unblock and apply to allow vPilot to load the plugin.

 *Still having an issue?
 Make an issue request here on Github.*